 How to comment on an elephant, or add an observation

-You can comment on a particular elephant on the elephant's ID card, and you can upload your own observations from the Mara either through the web or with the help of our Android-based Mara EleApp.
-Please also visit the Join & Support! page.
+As approved user you can comment on a particular elephant on the elephant's ID card, and you can upload your own observations from the Mara either through the web or with the help of our Android-based Mara EleApp available on Google Play.
+You will not be able to see your uploaded observation immediately, due to a security delay set by us.